Phumzi-Mohubu/PROJECTS/README.md

 -Statistical Analysis of the LA Crime Data

-- Analysis of customer churn rate for a telecommnications company
+-Analysis of customer churn rate for a telecommnications company

 I am still learning to become fully proficient in all of these skills above which is also going to help me be indusrty ready.